In Memory Of

-Misty is an Apaloosa who came to us at 33 years old.
-She was in good health when she arrived, although she is blind in one eye.
+Misty was an Apaloosa who came to us at 33 years old.
+She was in good health when she arrived, although she was blind in one eye.
 Her former owner got Misty when the owner was 12 years old and Misty was still a young horse.
 Her owner got terminal cancer when she was only in her 40's and had to find a new home for Misty.
-She has since passed away.
+She passed away not long after bringing Misty here.

 Misty didn't have a stall in her previous life; she just lived outside.
-Her owner was one of the few people who could ride her because she has an attitude, and she will kick other horses.
-She now has a sway back and can no longer be ridden.
+Her owner was one of the few people who could ride her because she had an attitude, and she would kick other horses.
+By the time she came to us, she had a sway back and could no longer be ridden.

-Misty has an odd habit of laying flat on the ground to take a nap, sometimes several times a day.
+Misty had an odd habit of laying flat on the ground to take a nap, sometimes several times a day.
 The first few times this happened, we ran over to care for her and called the vet, thinking she was seriously ill.
-Sometimes she also takes little naps while being groomed.
+Sometimes she also took little naps while being groomed.

 Misty in her daytime shelter